ashutosh-roy/Tinkering_With_Code/theory/SystemDesign/Alex-Xu-Vol1/chapter01/README.md

 Sweet, let's now improve the load/response time by adding a cache & shifting static content to a CDN.

-# Cache
+# Step 6:  Cache

-Cache is a temporary storage which stores frequently accessed data or results of expensive computations.
+The cache tier is a temporary storage layer
+* It stores frequently accessed data or results of expensive computations.

-In our web application, every time a web page is loaded, expensive queries are sent to the database.
-We can mitigate this using a cache.

-## Cache tier

-The cache tier is a temporary storage layer, from which results are fetched much more rapidly than from within a database.
+* from which results are fetched much more rapidly than from within a database.
-It can also be scaled independently from the database.
+It can also be scaled independently of the database.
 ![cache-tier](images/cache-tier.png)

 The example above is a read-through cache - server checks if data is available in the cache.
 If not, data is fetched